Domain-Driven Design in ASP.NET Core Web API

 Domain-Driven Design (DDD) in ASP.NET Core Web API

 In this article, we will explore Domain-Driven Design (DDD) in the context of an ASP.NET Core Web API project, using SQL Server and the EF Core Code-First approach.
-Please read our previous article discussing Clean Architecture in ASP.NET Core Web API.
+Please read our previous article, which discusses Clean Architecture in ASP.NET Core Web API.
+In this post, we will explore what Domain-Driven Design (DDD) in ASP.NET Core Web API is, why it matters, its core components, and implement a real-time E-commerce system using DDD principles with ASP.NET Core Web API.

 What Is Domain-Driven Design (DDD)?